 \paragraph{Implications for rule learning} The ambiguity aversion may have profound implications for rule learning.
 The typical data mining task will contain a number of attributes the analyst has no or very limited knowledge of.
 The ambiguity aversion will manifest itself in a preference for rules that do not contain ambiguous conditions.

+In feedback collected as part of experiments conducted in \cite{furnkranz2019cognitive}, arguments were given as reasons for selecting the alternative rule not containing unknown value as more plausible.
+Specifically, in the Mushroom dataset, one rule of the two presented rules was considered more plausible because the other rule contained an unknown value or trait: ``Could a mushroom smell of creosote?'', ``It's hard to tell what creosote smells like.''
+In this context, the recognition heuristic can be associated with making risk-averse decisions which is one of the hypothesized etiologies of cognitive biases (cf. Section~\ref{sec:functions}).
+In the example above, conditions not recognized (such as creosote), were considered to be predictive of the worse outcome (poisonous mushroom).

-\paragraph{Debiasing techniques} An empirically proven way to reduce ambiguity aversion is accountability -- ``the expectation on the side of the decision maker of having to justify her decisions to somebody else" \citep{vieider2009effect}.
+\paragraph{Debiasing techniques} An empirically proven way to reduce ambiguity aversion is accountability -- ``the expectation on the side of the decision maker of having to justify her decisions to somebody else'' \citep{vieider2009effect}.
 This debiasing technique is hypothesized to work through higher cognitive effort that is induced by accountability.

 This can be applied in the rule learning context by requiring the analysts to provide justifications for why they evaluated a specific discovered rule as interesting.
-Such explanation can be textual, but also can have a structured form.
-To decrease demands on the analyst, the explanation may only be required only if a conflict with existing knowledge has been automatically detected, for example, using approach proposed by \citet{Rauch2018}.
+Such an explanation can be textual, but also can have a structured form.
+To decrease demands on the analyst, the explanation may only be required if a conflict with existing knowledge has been automatically detected, for example, using the approach based on the deduction rules as proposed by \citet{Rauch2018}.

-Since the application of the ambiguity aversion can partly stem from the lack of knowledge of the conditions included in the rule, it is conceivable this bias would be alleviated if description of the meaning of the conditions is made easily accessible to the analyst, as demonstrated in e.g. \citep{Kliegr:2011:SSA:2070639.2070657}.
+Since the application of the ambiguity aversion can partly stem from the lack of knowledge of the conditions included in the rule, it is conceivable that this bias would be alleviated if the description of the meaning of the conditions is made easily accessible to the analyst, as demonstrated in e.g. \citep{Kliegr:2011:SSA:2070639.2070657}.